nightroman/FarNet/FSharpFar/README.md

 - Other `*.fs` files in the current panel.
 - `*.fsx` scripts in the current panel.

-Generated projects are `%TEMP%\_Project-X\Y.fsproj` where X and Y are based on configuration file name and directory and X includes some hash.
+Generated projects are `%TEMP%\_Project_X\Y.fsproj` where X and Y are based on the configuration file and its parent directory names.

 **Associate .fsproj with Visual Studio 2022**